quyueyue/InternalizingExternalizingPredictions/HCP/HCP_KRR_perm/README.md

 ## Inputs
 Since permutation testing is conducted on outputs from KRR, the KRR model output directory `$IntExt_Dir/HCP/HCP_KRR_output/` is entered as the input directory to the permutation function.

+The data .csv file containing HCP Subject ID and Family_ID is stored under `$IntExt_DIR/HCP/HCP_data_inputs/` as `HCP_alldata_filtered.csv` and will be an input to the KRR permutation function (to prevent splitting people from the same family across training and testing sets)

+The subject IDs of the 423 HCP adults used in the analysis is stored under `$IntExt_DIR/HCP/HCP_data_inputs/` as `HCP_423_subjects.txt` and will be used as an input to the KRR permutation function.

 ## Implementation

 1. Run `sbatch HCP_KRR_perm.sh`